The Difference the Canadian Disability Tax Credit Could Make to Your Life

 • Lump Sum – While the annual tax credit may seem modest, you might be eligible to receive a lump sum, provided you can prove that you have a chronic disability that will affect you years into the future.
 You may have an incurable condition like rheumatoid arthritis, for example.
 Provided your doctor fills out and signs the necessary paperwork, you could receive thousands of dollars in lump sum credits.
 Some individuals have received up to $30,000 this way.

 • Credit for Previous Years – Let’s say that you’ve suffered from a debilitating condition for several years but are just applying for the Canadian Disability Tax Credit for the first time.
-You might be surprised to learn that you can apply to receive a credit for previous years as well, provided you can demonstrate that your disability commenced prior to the period you’re applying for.
+You might be surprised to learn that you can apply to receive a credit for previous years as well, provided you can demonstrate that your disability commenced before the period you’re applying for.
 This is another way to turn the $1,845 annual benefit into thousands of dollars, so when submitting your Disability Tax Credit application, don’t neglect to claim for past years.

 • Enrollment in the RDSP – Being accepted for the Disability Tax Credit automatically makes you eligible for the Registered Disability Savings Plan (RDSP), a separate assistance program offered by the Revenue Service of Canada.
 The RDSP provides each recipient with a $1,000 annual savings bond (which is indexed to the rate of inflation), which you can continue receiving each year until you’ve either reached the limit of $20,000 or the age of 50.
 By combining the Canadian Disability Tax Credit and the RDSP, you can cover short-term costs while saving money for the future!

 • Transfer Tax Credit to a Relative – You may not be directly eligible for the disability tax credit if your income is too low to have taxes payable.
 That’s actually no problem because you can opt to transfer your credit to a relative, as long as they provide you with personal care or financial assistance.
-This means that even if you’re unable to receive the tax credit on your own behalf, your family can still get the assistance it needs.
+This means that even if you’re unable to receive the tax credit on your behalf, your family can still get the assistance it needs.

 It’s hard to find reasons to be optimistic when suffering from a physical or mental disability.
 But the Canadian Disability Tax Credit can improve your situation in a lot of ways, putting cash in your pocket today as well as helping secure your future.